 Hiring people is one of the most important things we do, so we can’t take shortcuts.
 Across the company, we spend a lot of time finding the right people for the job.

 Cost savings are only cost savings if they save you time.
 If the offshore team is less expensive from an hourly rate perspective, but your leadership team must spend large amounts of time coordinating and managing them, it is going to cost you money.
-Additionally, sometimes the quality of work suffers.
+Sometimes the quality of work suffers.

 That said, offshore talent typically only works when you are in an ongoing development cycle.
 When you are in the early days—prototyping and creating initial concepts—this work needs to be handled by the internal team.
 It’s important to remember that, whether talent is onshore or offshore, not everything is going to work out.
 Don’t get caught up in cost savings; look at the bigger picture.